Whiteknight/whiteknight.github.com/_posts/2010-12-13-gc_for_newbies_memory.md

+---
+layout: post
+categories: [Parrot, ParrotTheory, GC]
+title: GC For Newbies, Memory
+---

-A few people have requested it recently, so this post is going to be a basic introduction to the concepts of GC and memory management in general.
+A few people have requested it recently, so this post is the first in a short series about Garbage Collection and memory management in general.
 I'm not going to get into too many of the nitty-gritty details, and I'm going to try to give short code examples in higher-level languages like Perl and C# so everybody can follow along.

+Today I am going to discuss some basics of *computer memory*.
+This should be review for most readers.
+In later posts I will talk about allocation, GC, and various GC algorithms.

 In the C standard library we have two functions for managing dynamic memory:
 `malloc` to allocate a block of memory and `free` to return that memory to the system.
 Blocks of memory returned by `malloc` are allocated on the system *heap*, as opposed to program flow control and local variables which are allocated on the system *stack*.

-Stack space is pretty quick and easy to use but it's limited in size and has some pretty strict rules about when and how it is used.
+Stack space is quick and easy to use, but is extremely rigid.
+The stack can be used to allocate variables, but it is also used for system bookkeeping and control flow.
 For instance, stack space is typically specified at *compile time*.
 That is, the layout of the stack is determined from the structure of your source code.
 I can take a look at any arbitrary C source code and tell you what your stack allocation will probably look like (ignoring the massive mangling of an optimizing compiler, which I won't talk about here).
-Space that you allocate on the stack for local variables ands things will be automatically allocated and managed by the compiler, and will be automatically cleaned up at the end of every function.
-I'm dramatically oversimplifying here, but the fact is this: Stack space is rigid and is determined at compile time.
+Space that you allocate on the stack for local variables will be automatically allocated and managed by the compiler, and will be automatically cleaned up at the end of every function.
+I'm dramatically oversimplifying here, but the short version is this: Stack space is rigid and is determined at compile time.

+Every time you call a function in C, the system allocates a block of memory called a *stack frame* on the stack.
+The stack frame contains storage for the function parameters, the function variables, and a handful of necessary system pointers.
+When you return from a C function, that allocated space is cleaned up.

 In C, you can allocate an integer on the stack with the simple declaration: